Osiris-Team/PayHook/README.md

 You must create links that listen for webhook events for each of your payment processors over their web panels.
 These could look like this:
 `https://my-store.com/paypal-hook` or `https://my-store.com/stripe-hook`.
-You can view which events we listen for [here](https://github.com/Osiris-Team/PayHook/blob/49c7c1557ab807d4795af6d0cd3c205f752534b6/src/main/java/com/osiris/payhook/PayHook.java#L109).
+Ensure your PayPal Webhook event listens for all these [types](https://github.com/Osiris-Team/PayHook/blob/49c7c1557ab807d4795af6d0cd3c205f752534b6/src/main/java/com/osiris/payhook/PayHook.java#L109).

 Additionally you must write some code in your website/backend using some sort of API via SpringBoot for example, to create these endpoints/urls where the webhook events will be sent to.